devCU/IPS-BitTracker/README.md

 ## ** Updated Notes **

-08/29/20
+08/31/20

 - NEW version 2.2.0 Stable final release for IPS 4.4.10, a 4.5 port will be created when ready to, there shouldnt be many if any chnages for 4.5
 - Only devCU supporters will have access to the release betas for testing this upcoming week
-- Stable release expected sometime in August 2020
+- Stable release expected mid September 2020
 - IPS 4.4.10 Development environment
    - Ubuntu 20.04.1 Server
    - Nginx 1.19.1